space88man/cryptography_engine/README.md

 The tests assume that there is a SoftHSMv2 token in `tmp/tokens`.
 You can either copy from `tests/tokens` *OR* create a new one using the script `./test_tokens.sh` if your version of SoftHSMv2 is not binary compatible with v2.3.
+You will need `pkcs11-tool` from `opensc` to create a token.

 The tests call out to an external `openssl` binary using subprocess for verification.
 Note that there is a OpenSSL configuration file in `tests/fixtures/openssl.cnf` that